lberd/Database-Management/README.md

 # Database-Management
-#Written to demonstrate the use of stacks and queues in navigating a Maze Runner game and calculate the shortest path between the start and finish.
-There are text files in the project folder to load into the program.
+#Contained in the folder are examples of SQL and Java.
+These queries were made to go along with a database of customer and product information, and they demonstrate the use of SQL to query the database for specific data, as well as the use of Java to connect to a server holding the database.